 - i.
 Connect Raspberry Pi with your existing system components. - ii.
-Select the use of the different pin present on given Arduino Boards.
+Select the use of the different pin present on given Arduino Boards. - iii.
+Select different Arduino Function Libraries to implement given interface.

 These are sample strategies, which a teacher can use to facilitate the attainment of course outcomes.